IMPD condemns 'reckless' stray bullet shootings of children after 6-year-old critically hurt

 At least one bullet struck the child while she was in bed, neighbors said.

-The victim was stabilized at Riley Hospital but suffered extensive injuries to her arm and torso, including possible internal organ damage, according to a woman in an adjacent apartment.
+The victim was stabilized at Riley Hospital for Children but suffered extensive injuries to her arm and torso, including possible internal organ damage, according to a woman in an adjacent apartment.

 Police had no suspect information Friday and could not confirm the intended target.